aws-samples/aws-codepipeline-stepfunctions/README.md

   git push codecommit master
 ```

+Once code is pushed to the repository, CodePipeline starts running.
+The _Source_ pipeline action will simply load the source code from CodeCommit into an S3 bucket.
+Next, the _Deploy_ action invokes the _StateMachineTriggerLambda_ Lambda function which, in turn, fetches the state machine input parameters from a file in S3 and triggers the state machine (see figure above for further details).
+The state machine starts executing while the _StateMachineTriggerLambda_ Lambda sends a continuation token to CodePipeline and terminates.
+Seconds later, the _StateMachineTriggerLambda_ Lambda is invoked again by CodePipeline.
+The Lambda will check whether the state machine execution has completed and, if that's the case, it will notify the pipeline that the pipeline action succeeded.
+If otherwise the state machine has failed, the Lambda will send a failure response to the pipeline action interrupting the pipeline execution.
+The _StateMachineTriggerLambda_ Lambda fully decouples the pipeline from the state machine.

+For further details please read our AWS DevOps blog post: [TODO]

 ## Contributing

+Here are a few details you need to know if you wish to contribute to this project.

 ### Running Locally

-If you wish to contribute to the project it's definitely a good idea to use [AWS SAM Local](https://github.com/awslabs/aws-sam-local) to run and debug Lambda functions locally.
-A _run\_local.sh_ script is available under _pipeline/codepipeline_ and _pipeline/statemachine/deploy_ for convenience.
+Please use [AWS SAM Local](https://github.com/awslabs/aws-sam-local) to run and debug Lambda functions locally.
+It is really useful and saves a lot of time.
+A script named _run\_local.sh_ is available under _pipeline/codepipeline_ and _pipeline/statemachine/deploy_ for convenience.

-In order to run Lambda functions locally, SAM local requires test event to be passed as input to the Lambda functions.
-Sample test events are provided under _test\_events_/ and might contain account-specific parameters that must be customized.
+In order to run Lambda functions locally, SAM local requires that test events are passed as input to the Lambda functions.
+Sample test events are provided under _test\_events_/.
+Important: the provided test events might contain account-specific parameters that need to be adjusted.

-Here's an example of how to invoke the _CreateStackStateMachineTask_ Lambda function:
+Here is an example of how to invoke the _CreateStackStateMachineTask_ Lambda function:

 ```bash
   cd pipeline/statemachines/deploy